syndesisio/syndesis/README.md

 # Syndesis Builder Image

-All of these images are generated from templates in the  [templates](templates/) directory.
-To regenerate the images, run `templates/run.sh`.
+Defines images which prepopulate the mvn depdencies to